Noise-Resilient Quantum Evolution in Open Systems through Error-Correcting Frameworks

 \section{Abstract}

-We analyze quantum state preservation in open quantum systems using quantum error-correcting (QEC) codes that are explicitly embedded into microscopic system–bath models.
-Instead of abstract quantum channels, we consider multi-qubit registers coupled to bosonic thermal environments, derive a second-order master equation for the reduced dynamics, and use it to benchmark the five-qubit, Steane, and toric codes under local and collective noise.
-We compute state fidelities for logical qubits as functions of coupling strength, bath temperature, and the number of correction cycles.
-In the low-temperature regime, we find that repeated error-correction with the five-qubit code strongly suppresses decoherence and relaxation, while in the high-temperature regime, thermal excitations dominate the dynamics and reduce the benefit of all codes, though the five-qubit code still outperforms the Steane and toric codes.
-For two-qubit Werner states, we identify a critical evolution time before which QEC does not improve fidelity, and this time increases as entanglement grows.
-After this critical time, QEC does improve fidelity.
-Comparative analysis further reveals that the five-qubit code (the smallest perfect code) offers consistently higher fidelities than topological and concatenated architectures in these open-system settings.
-These findings establish a quantitative framework for evaluating QEC under realistic noise environments and provide guidance for developing noise-resilient quantum architectures in near-term quantum technologies.
+We analyze quantum state preservation in open quantum systems using quantum error-correcting (QEC) codes explicitly embedded in microscopic system-bath models.
+Rather than assuming abstract quantum channels, we consider multi-qubit registers coupled to bosonic thermal environments, derive a second-order master equation for the reduced dynamics, and use it to benchmark the five-qubit, Steane, and toric codes under local and collective noise.
+We compute state fidelities as functions of system-bath coupling strength, bath temperatures, and the number of correction cycles.
+In the low-temperature regime, repeated error correction with the five-qubit code significantly suppresses decoherence and relaxation for weak-to-moderate couplings.
+In the high-temperature regime, thermal excitations reduce the effectiveness of all codes, although within the parameter range studied, the five-qubit code still yields the highest fidelities among the three codes.
+For two-qubit Werner states, we identify a critical evolution time associated with an early-time crossover, before which the overhead of QEC does not compensate for the noise-induced degradation; this critical time increases with entanglement, reflecting the greater fragility of strongly entangled states.
+Overall, our results provide a microscopic master-equation-based framework for benchmarking QEC performance in realistic open-system environments and for assessing code behavior in near-term noisy quantum architectures.